mongodb/docs/source/includes/release-notes/fact-release-notes-2.0.rst

   wire protocol.

   :binary:`~bin.mongosqld` requires at least one :ref:`DRDL <drdl>` file to start.
-  You will need to have defined your schema with   :program:`mongodrdl` before starting :binary:`~bin.mongosqld`.
+  You will need to have defined your schema with   :binary:`~bin.mongodrdl` before starting :binary:`~bin.mongosqld`.

 SQL Compatibility